 5. Take a holistic approach

 It can sometimes be tempting to look at systems from the perspective of more prominent departments, or even from the viewpoint of specific points in the customer journey.
-However, if you want to ensure real value, then it’s best to consider how your digital tools can be mapped to work together and add value to the whole business, and across every stage of the customer experience, For example, as Natalia points out, if you are working in transport, you’d need to consider how your systems could work together, so you could use your touchscreen digital signage kiosks to broadcast every kind of traveller support.
+However, if you want to ensure real value, then it’s best to consider how your digital tools can be mapped to work together and add value to the whole business, and across every stage of the customer experience, For example, as Natalia points out, if you are working in transport, you’d need to consider how your systems could work together, so you could use your touchscreen Digital Signage kiosks to broadcast every kind of traveller support.
 This could include everything from wayfinding and messaging to point of sale, and self-service payment.

 6. Future-proof evolution

 Your digital ecosystem is a living and breathing entity, that should never stop evolving.
 You need to allow room for growth and additional related functionality to be added.
 It’s therefore worth planning ahead and working out how you will scale your systems efficiently, and what other features you might need to build on the performance of your solutions.
-Consider investing in cloud-based digital signage solutions that only require additional screens, and a licence subscription upgrade, when you’re ready to scale out.
+Consider investing in cloud-based Digital Signage solutions that only require additional screens, and a licence subscription upgrade, when you’re ready to scale out.

 7. Creative presentation

 Presentation is key, if you’re going to effectively communicate the information you collect, process and analyse with your digital systems.
 It’s therefore worth taking some time to work out how you are going to communicate your data, and what the best ways are to do so.
-Can you make use of your existing digital signage to help you flesh out an impactful communications strategy?
-Look out for digital signage content management systems (CMS) that are compatible with many of the software systems you use.
+Can you make use of your existing Digital Signage to help you flesh out an impactful communications strategy?
+Look out for Digital Signage content management systems (CMS) that are compatible with many of the software systems you use.

 8. Eliminate silos